Mr-Tree-S/Domain_Check/README.md

 - `-t`, `--threads`: The number of threads to use for brute force.
 The default is 4.

+- `-o`, `--output`: The name of the output file.
+If this option is used, the results are written to the specified file.
+If this option is not used, the results are written to the terminal.

 ### Configuration

 To use your API keys, replace your_VT_API_KEY and your_URLSCAN_API_KEY with your actual keys.